 Tim: All right.
-That is Dr. Ermelinda Bonaccio and we are live from Roswell Park Cancer Institute here in Buffalo, New York.
+That is Dr. Ermelinda Bonaccio and we are live from Roswell Park Comprehensive Cancer Center here in Buffalo, New York.
 It is Cancer Talk Live.
 We're talking about high risk breast cancer.
 Dr. Bonaccio joined by Dr. Jessica Young here at Roswell Park.
 And over on this side, we've got Dr. Christine Ambrosone on the outside, and on the inside closest me is Dr. Nicoleta Voian.
 And the questions, they continue.
 You can use the hashtag on Twitter if you choose to, as those questions continue to come in at #BCTalkLive.
 It's on the screen right here, as well as a reminder.

 Genetic testing, big question.
 It came in in many different ways.
 "How do I know if I should have genetic testing to see if I carry a gene mutation associated with an increased risk of breast cancer?"
 Dr. Voian, I think that's you.